Ajai-spispr/Ajai-spispr.github.io/_posts/2019-11-15-Eighty-Percent-Python-Cheetsheet.md

 def function_with_return_type(param):
     return param *2
 ~~~~
-## Intendation
+## indentation

-Python uses intendation to to organize code blocks.
-A code block (body of a function, loop, if statement) starts with a intendation and ends with a first unintended line.
-The amount of intendation for the code is upto you.
-But be consistent with your intendation, otherwise python interpretor will give intendation error.
+Python uses indentation to organize code blocks.
+A code block (body of a function, loop, if statement) starts with a indentation and ends with a first unintended line.
+The amount of indentation for the code is up to you.
+But be consistent with your indentation, otherwise python interpreter will give indentation error.

 ~~~~
 block